 CinemaCon, formerly known as ShoWest, is the official convention of The National Association of Theatre Owners (NATO).
-In 2011, BL&S helped bring digital cinema capabilities to the convention.
+In 2011, Boston Light & Sound® (BL&S) helped bring digital cinema capabilities to the convention.
 The event now features a full-scale screening facility at its new location at Caesar’s Palace, Las Vegas.

 The largest annual convention for the motion picture exhibition industry, ShoWest is the only international gathering devoted exclusively to the movie business.
 In 1998, ShoWest’s new director set out to achieve better sound and projection (including 5.1 channel stereo) than what had been presented in recent years.